The modular Weyl-Kac character formula: The diagrammatic Hecke categories

 \subsection{$p$-Kazhdan--Lusztig polynomials}

-The categorical (rather than geometric) definition of the (parabolic) $p$-Kazhdan--Lusztig polynomials is given via the {\em diagrammatic character} of \cite[Definition 6.23]{MR3555156} and \cite[Section 8]{antiLW} (for the non-parabolic and parabolic cases, respectively).
-In the language of this paper, the definition of the {\sf parabolic} or more specifically the {\sf anti-spherical $p$-Kazhdan--Lusztig polynomial}, ${^p}{n}_{x,y}(v)$ for $x,y\in {^PW}$, is as follows, for any $x,y\leq w$ and $\underline{x}\in {\sf rex}_P(x),\underline{y}\in {\sf rex}_P(y)$, $\w\in {\sf rex}_P(w)$ are arbitrary (here the role played by $w\in W$ is merely to allows us to work with finite-dimensional projective modules).
-We claim no originality in this observation and refer to \cite[Theorem 4.8]{MR3591153} for more details.
-The parabolic $p$-Kazhdan--Lusztig polynomials are recorded in the $|{^PW}|\times |{^PW}|$-matrix
+The categorical (rather than geometric) definition of the $p$-Kazhdan--Lusztig polynomials is given via the {\em diagrammatic character} of \cite[Definition 6.23]{MR3555156}.
+In the language of this paper, the definition of the {\sf anti-spherical $p$-Kazhdan--Lusztig polynomial}, ${^p}{n}_{x,y}(v)$ for $x,y\in {^PW}$, is as follows,